-- Misidentification of staff or offenders. - Loss of needed video due to insufficient storage. - Lost video evidence due to bad picture quality.
+- Misidentification of staff or offenders. - Lost video evidence due to bad picture quality.

 A performance measure is a numeric description of a Division's work and the results of that work.
 Performance measures are based on data, and tell a story about whether a Division is achieving its objectives and if progress is being made toward attaining policy or organizational goals.